Beauregard-Keyes House

 The Beauregard-Keyes House is a historic residence located at 1113 Chartres Street in the French Quarter, New Orleans, Louisiana.
-It is currently a museum, the BK Historic House and Gardens, that focuses on the past residents and associates of the house.
+It is currently a museum, the BK Historic House and Gardens, that focuses on the past residents and associates of the house, notably the Confederate general P. G. T. Beauregard.
 These include its wealthy, pre-civil war French Creole inhabitants, the people they enslaved, the Italian immigrant families who moved in after the civil war, their tenants, and American author Frances Parkinson Keyes.

 History

 The property where the house would be built was originally owned by Ursuline nuns, who sold off parcels of their land in 1825.
 The home was designed by François Correjolles and built by James Lambert in 1826 for auctioneer Joseph LeCarpentier.
 In his design, Correjolles combined elements of a Creole cottage with Greek Revival features, including a Palladian façade.
 In particular, he used Creole forms in the interior and on the rear elevation, as well as a cabinet gallery and detached outbuildings, but maintaining the American tradition of a central hall.
 Consul of Switzerland John A. Merle became the owner in 1833 and his wife, Anais Philippon, added the adjoining garden.